stevvvn/skelly/README.md

 Skelly is one of the spookiest libraries available for doing scaffolding & templating of files according to some user-supplied parameters.

-E.g., if all of your web components or models or etc follow some convention and boilerplate you might potentially save aggregate _minutes_ of time by creating a template for them and running `skelly` to generate new instances.
+E.g., if all of your web components or models or etc follow some convention and boilerplate you might potentially save aggregate _minutes_ of time over one or two lifetimes by creating a template for them and running `skelly` to generate new instances.

 ## Templates
 ### Structure